-We have always been on the go: whether for business trips or privately.
-The Apple Wallet filled with boarding passes, hotel stays, tickets.
-Frequent traveler status, vacation trips to instagrammable places or money-can't-buy experiences were the new status symbols, which seem to have replaced the classic luxury of ownership.
-But this was suddenly a thing of the past when our attention turned inward in recent months.
+We were always on the go: whether for business trips or private trips.
+The Apple Wallet filled with boarding passes, Hotel overnight stays, Tickets.
+Frequent traveler status, vacation trips to instagrammable places or money-can't-buy experiences were the new status symbols that seem to have replaced the classic luxury of ownership.
+But this was suddenly a thing of the past when our attention turned inward over the past few months.
 On ourselves, on the places, spaces in which we live, on objects with which we shape our living space.
-How we live became more important than ever: in terms of quality, design performance, (multi) functionality.
+How we live has become more important than ever: in relation to quality, Design performance, (multi) functionality.

 It was already known before Corona that rooms, learned functions and designs of rooms change, but this was reinforced precisely by the current developments.
 These therefore bring with them demands and opportunities for the private and professional design of the living space and thus potential for new products, communication, cooperation, target groups.
 Anyone who reacts to this as a company and looks ahead has the opportunity to help shape the industry.
 Those who close their eyes will see black.

 When the outside turns inside, the balances shift in the core dimensions of work, leisure, travel, home and thus our allocation of resources - time or money - and self-definition - to have or to be.
 Less time in the office means more home office and thus an increasing relevance for new, lifestyle (re) products.
 Especially when the classic study is no longer available and the co-working space mentality finds its way into the kitchen office.
 That's why Markus Benz, CEO of Walter Knoll, rightly asks: